 Manora is a favorite tourist spot due to its long sandy beaches that expands along the southern edge of the island and unite into the shores of Sandspit and Hawkesbay.
 From the mainland Karachi, Manora lies approximately at the distance of 15–20 minutes by boat ride.

 In the southeastern end of Manora island, there is the tallest lighthouse having the measurement of 28 m or 9 1 feet with a reach of 26 marine miles Manora light-house in Pakistan.
-This lighthouse was built by the Canadian engineer Alain-Chartier-de-Lotbiniere in 1889 on the command of the British Empire.
+A Canadian engineer Alain-Chartier-de-Lotbiniere built this lighthouse on the command of the British Empire in 1889.
 The purpose of this lighthouse was to assist the vessels approaching Karachi port.